Total Ascent: 2000ft

 Be aware that decades of use have resulted in many lesser-used side trails that can be confusing.
 While there is one sign directing you either to Snoqualmie Mountain or Guye Peak, the trail is unsigned.
 Dramatic overhangs and big drop-offs make this a popular hike with both hikers and mountaineers year-round.
 The short trail distance and close proximity to I-90 mean easy access, but can also lend an illusion of relative safety.
 Use caution near the top, as slick conditions can easily lead to a tumble or worse – quite a number of people have died on Guye Peak since the 1960’s.

 Short and brutal, Guye Peak pays dividends in spectacular views.
 Survey the ski slopes of Alpental and Snoqualmie Pass as well as the whole of Commonwealth Basin.
-To the east lies Denny Mountain, supporting the slopes of Alpental and beginning a north running ridgeline that includes the Tooth, Bryant Peak and Chair Peak.
+To the west lies Denny Mountain, supporting the slopes of Alpental and beginning a north running ridgeline that includes the Tooth, Bryant Peak and Chair Peak.
 Snoqualmie Mountain dominates the view to the north, while the Red Mountain steals the show as you swing east to take in Kendall Peak.

 To get there, take I-90 to exit 52.
 From the exit, take a left onto Alpental Road for about two miles to a large gravel parking lot.
 The unmarked trailhead is across the road to the left. - Nathan